GoogleCloudPlatform/terraform-example-java-dynamic-point-of-sale/.github/PULL_REQUEST_TEMPLATE.md

 ### Description
 <!-- What are you addressing? -->
-- I found this aweseom bug/improvement I want to contribute
+- I found this awesome bug/improvement I want to contribute

 ### Changes
 <!-- What changes did you make to the files -->